moveit/moveit.ros.org/documentation/contributing/future_projects/index.markdown

 <img src="/assets/images/logo/moveit_logo-black.png" width="300"/>

 This page lists potential projects that would greatly benefit the MoveIt! project.
 This is by no means an exhaustive list, but is meant to serve as a discussion starting point for code sprints and other efforts.
-Please contact PickNik Consulting (hello@picknik.ai) for further information or sponsorship opportunities.
+Please contact [PickNik Consulting](https://picknik.ai/connect/) for further information or sponsorship opportunities.

 ## TrajOpt Integration